-Many people assume that they cannot afford a private, highly selective liberal arts college such as Colgate.
-However, need-based financial aid can help bridge the gap between the full cost of attendance and what a family can afford.
+Many students wonder if they can afford a private, highly selective liberal arts college such as Colgate.
+However, need-based financial aid is meant to help bridge the gap between the full cost of attendance and what a family can afford.

 receive aid during their first year at Colgate but who become eligible for assistance in a subsequent year generally receive loans and a job first, then grant to meet remaining need, if any.